Amazon Puffer

 Snail EaterFin NipperHyperactive / Fast SwimmerJumper (Lid Required)

-Amazon Puffer Care Summary
+Amazon Puffer Care Guide Summary

 The Amazon Puffer, scientifically known as Colomesus asellus, belongs to the Puffers family group.
 Adults reach a maximum size of approximately 8 cm and have a fusiform body shape with a moderate growth rate.
 Classified as mostly peaceful, this species primarily occupies the mid-level, bottom, and surface zones of the aquarium and produces a high level of biological waste.